Appeals and reviewing decisions

 - any new, relevant information is considered.

-A senior officer will then decide if the recommendation is correct.
+A delegated officer will then decide if the recommendation is correct.
 If you believe that the decision made after the review is still incorrect, you can ask for a second tier appeal which is conducted by an independent body, the Housing Appeals Committee.

 Housing Appeals Committee